chipsalliance/firrtl-spec/spec.md

 ## Unsigned Integers from Literal Bits

-A literal unsigned integer can alternatively be created given a string representing its bit representation and an optional bit width.
+A literal unsigned integer can alternatively be created given a string literal representing its bit representation and an optional bit width.

 The following radices are supported: